usathyan/ollama-summarizer/README.md

 Example:
 - `./hn-news.sh 42910829`

+Installation:
+- Just clone this repo, or copy the shell script to your PATH
+- chmod +x hn-news.sh

 The script will output a summary of the themes and quotes from the discussion, formatted as follows:

 ```